 How is principal and interest paid when due on outstanding bonds or notes?
-A County can pay a bank or trust company located and authorized to do business in the State to act as fiscal agent for the debt.
+A municipality can pay a bank or trust company located and authorized to do business in the State to act as fiscal agent for the debt.
 Those duties and responsibilities are set forth in Section 70.00 of the LFL.
 In brief, they are payment of debt service when due, conversion, reconversion and transfer of bonds and notes, preparation of substitute bonds and notes for lost or destroyed ones, and related services.

-Alternatively, an officer of the County may serve as the fiscal agent.
+Alternatively, an officer of the municipality may serve as the fiscal agent.
 This is common in this era of book-entry-only issued debt (described below).
-Unless otherwise named, the particular officer for a County, the County's Chief Fiscal Officer, is specified in Section 70.00 of the LFL.
+Unless otherwise named, the particular officer for a town and a village, the clerk, and for cities, the chief fiscal officer, is specified in Section 70.00 of the LFL.
 It is the job of the fiscal agent to wire the principal and interest when due to the holders of the debt obligations.
 Nowadays, with the prevalence of book-entry-only debt, it is usually only necessary to wire payment to one party, a national repository holding the debt on behalf of all owners.
 It is then their responsibility to forward the funds to the beneficial owners.
 See "DTC" in the "Transaction Players and Their Roles" appendix herein.